Changing Shock Springs

 Because they are always being pushed around by heavy bikes and riders, they need to be powerful.
-Keep that in mind the next time you buy a bike; springs are matched to weight, and you may not be the weight they had in mind when designing the motorcycle.
+Keep that in mind the next time you buy a bike; springs are matched to weight, and you may not be the weight they had in mind when designing and testing the motorcycle.
 It might be time to change them.

 HOW TO CHANGE YOUR SHOCK’S SPRING AND DIAL IT FOR YOUR WEIGHT AND RIDING STYLE

 Manufacturers make a decision about what spring-rate to run on their bikes, based on their best guess about who the ‘average buyer’ of that model will be.
 For example, a 250cc trailbike is more likely to be ridden by a lighter, slower rider than a 450cc motocross bike and, as a result, its stock spring will usually be softer.

 Sometimes, the standard spring happens to be perfect.
 But often, heavier or faster riders will require a heavier rate, and vice-versa.
 If you’re unsure whether you’re running the right spring, speak to a suspension expert – get some professional advice and buy one that’s correct for you.
 While you might be tempted to stretch the truth about your size or style, it will only tend to backfire on you later.
 With the correct spring in hand, the process of changing springs isn’t particularly difficult.

 - Flat-blade screwdriver

 - Labour: 1 hour

 - Shock Spring: Up to $250